flatland-association/flatland-rl/CONTRIBUTING.md

     # practice to use imperative mood, e.g. "Add new feature that does X".
 If you need more space to describe your
     # changes (focus on the what and why, less on the how), add an empty line and then continue with the body.
 Try to
     # limit every line in body to 72 characters.
-    git push origin name-of-your-bugfix-or-feature
+    git push --set-upstream origin name-of-your-bugfix-or-feature
+    # After the first time, a simple `git push` will do the trick.
     ```

-7. Open a pull request on GitHub targeting the `main` branch.
+11. Open a pull request on GitHub targeting the `main` branch.
     Make sure to fill out the template.
-A review from a core
-   team member is automatically requested.
+    A review from a core team member is automatically requested.
     At least one approval is required to merge.
-8. Once successfully reviewed, squash-merge the PR.
-This collapses all the commits into one and merges it into
-   the `main` branch.
+12. Once successfully reviewed, squash-merge the PR.
+    This collapses all the commits into one and merges it into the `main` branch.
     Please adjust the subject line and body of the commit to accurately reflect your changes.

 ## Technical Guidelines